CMU-IDS-2020/fp-good_or_bad/Report.md

 ### Model and Dataset

+We display the input preprocessing, training and predicting processes of one specific neural network architecture to help users undertand sentiment analysis with deep learning.
 We referred to this [tutorial](https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/4%20-%20Convolutional%20Sentiment%20Analysis.ipynb) for the neural network model displayed in our application.
 Our model has the following architecture:

 -   3 layers of 1-Dimensional CNN with kernel sizes (2,3,4) for extracting features
 -   Max Pooling Layer for retaining prominent features